Seeing Begins With Looking

 Look at a photograph, any photograph; look very carefully for a few minutes.
 Now, put it away and tell a friend what you saw (or write a comment here).
-The moment you start speaking or writing you start translating the visual to verbal, or reading a photograph in a sense.
-This, in and of itself should be a noteworthy realization for most since we tend to separate photographs from words, inappropriately I might add.
+The moment you start speaking or writing, you start translating the visual to verbal or reading a photograph in a sense.
+This, in and of itself, should be a noteworthy realization for most, since we tend to separate photographs from words, inappropriately I might add.
 Hard to think without words?

-Similarly, in viewing a sculpture nobody asks: “what is it,” or “who is it” but enjoy the work with its material, form, execution.
-The reason may lie in the source of the artwork in painting and sculpture which is in the mind of the artist even when the artist is looking at a landscape or a model.
+Similarly, in viewing a sculpture nobody asks: “what is it,” or “who is it,” but enjoys the work with its material, form, and execution.
+The reason may lie in the source of the artwork in painting and sculpture, which is in the mind of the artist, even when the artist is looking at a landscape or a model.
 Painters and sculptors are not held responsible to link their work to reality.
-For photographers, that is the first hurdle to go over since all photographs start with reality as we point our cameras to something, anything.
+For photographers, that is the first hurdle to go over, since all photographs start with reality as we point our cameras to something, anything.

 - John Szarkowski, Looking At Photographs